-The second choice is the most common since most nationalities are eligible for a Kenya transit e-visa.
-The application process is entirely online, and very soon it will become accessible on iVisa.
-We are making all the necessary preparations so that you can enjoy a smooth application process.
-Until then, all we can give you is information.
+The second choice is the most common since most nationalities are eligible for a Kenya eVisa.
+The application process is entirely online, and we can give a lot of information on this website.

-When you apply online for a Kenya transit visa, you do not need much.
-In fact, when the document becomes available on iVisa, you will notice how little effort is required of you.
+When you process a Kenya eVisa, you do not need much.
+In fact, you will notice with iVisa how little effort is required of you.
 Nevertheless, you will need to provide the following:

 - Valid passport – all applicants must have a passport.
 Moreover, the document must remain valid for at least another 6 months from the date of arrival in Kenya.
 Make sure that the passport has at least one blank page.